olgamoskvyak/reid-manta/readme.md

 The steps from the learning phase are computed only once.
 The steps for prediction phase are executed each time.

 ## Data
 Datasets are not included in this project as they are owned by other parties.
 The models have been trained on datasets of manta rays belly patterns (not available publicly) and humpback whale flukes (available from [Kaggle]).
+Some images from the manta ray dataset are uploaded for the demo (see below).

 ## Installation
 ### Anaconda environment